LOADING ...

 But It was Milton's option that would get me

-he did once or twice a year
+Which he did or twice a year

 He had a pretty good track and